ax2009live/postfix/README.md

 Enable TLS(587): save your SSL certificates .key and .crt to /path/to/certs

+Login credential should be set to (user@mail.example.com, pwd) in Smtp Client

+smtp 客户端用户 user@mail.example.com，密码：pwd

 <pre>
 $ sudo docker run -d \
 	--restart=always \